Master of Business Administration - MBA

 - violating the Institution’s policy on student conduct

-Terms of probation and requirements for removal from probation will be documented in written form with copies provided to the student and the program advisor and the program director.
+Terms of academic recovery and requirements for removal will be documented in written form with copies provided to the student and the program advisor and the program director.

-A student must meet the specified written requirements to be removed from probation.
-At the end of the probationary term, the student may be removed from probation, placed on extended probation due to extenuating circumstances, or suspended from the graduate program.
+A student must meet the specified written requirements to be removed from academic recovery.
+At the end of the recovery term, the student may be removed from academic recovery, placed on extended recovery due to extenuating circumstances, or suspended from the graduate program.

 Conditions for Program Suspension